-The Federal Government Animal Welfare Assurance for the University of Pennsylvania (Reference Assurance # A3079-01) is valid through July 31, 2014.
+The Federal Government Animal Welfare Assurance for the University of Pennsylvania (Reference Assurance # D16-00045 (A3079-01)) is valid through July 31, 2018.

 Post Approval Monitoring Program

-Self-reporting animal welfare and compliance-related incidents is an important component of Penn’s PAM program.
+Additionally, self-reporting animal welfare and compliance-related incidents is an important component of Penn’s PAM program.
 When deciding on how to best resolve the incident and prevent reoccurrence, due consideration is given to those individuals who self-identify and self-report potential issues to the IACUC.